trzsz/trzsz-go/README.md

 - `trzsz --zmodem ssh xxx` is not supported on Windows.
 You can use [trzsz-ssh ( tssh )](https://trzsz.github.io/ssh) instead, `tssh --zmodem xxx`.

-- About the progress, the transferred and speed are not precise.
-They appear larger than reality.
+- About the progress, the transferred and speed are not precise, there will be some deviation.
 It just indicating that the transfer is in progress.

 ## Trouble shooting